-The City's debt service projection uses the current debt schedule, which accounts for the City's most recent sale of Bonds and Bond Anticipation Notes ("BANs").
+The City's debt service projection uses the current debt schedule, which accounts for the City's most recent sale of bonds.
 The current schedule is designed to have the debt service number decline over the next several years.
 However, it is hoped that by maintaining a level debt service payment, the City can make strategic investments in its capital needs, as spelled out in the Capital Improvement Plan.